4nd0r3ss/The-Primal-Launcher/README.md

 Features
 ========
-Unlike the other great efforts to bring this game back to life, PL has no complicated installation and compiling processes.
+Unlike the other great efforts to bring this game back to life, PL has no installation or compiling processes.
 You don't need to install a database and/or a web server.
-The single executable file creates all the necessary files to run the game.
+The single executable file has all the necessary data to run the game.

 Some of the main features are:
 - 1 Click binaries patching process and binaries backup creation;
 - Built-in game update files downloader and updater;
-- Built-in micro web-server to handle http requests using original login window and mock-up login screen mimicking the original one (can be edited!);
+- Built-in micro web-server to handle http requests using original login window and mock-up login screen mimicking the original one;

 What works so far
 =================